Sometimes the person you fall for isn’t ready to catch you. – Unknown

 When the show is over, it’s over for good.
-Yet sometimes we tend to plunge into denial and put a comma where there should be a full stop.
+Sometimes we tend to plunge into denial and put a comma where there should be a full stop.
 For good.
-The faster we realise that things will never be just as they were at the beginning of a relationship and that we need to move forward, the easier the healing process will go…
+The faster we realize that things will never be just as they were at the beginning of a relationship and that we need to move forward, the easier the healing process will go…

 2. Black & White Revealed